Random Image

 Artistic mentors: Lee Taul

 Folk music has played an integral role in my life since my early teenage years.
-My primary instrument is the fiddle on which I also earned my degree from University of Tartu Viljandi Cultural Academy folk music department.
+My primary instrument is the fiddle on which I also earned my degree from University of Tartu Viljandi Culture Academy folk music department.
 Over the years, I've actively contributed to numerous musical bands and projects, been a violin teacher, organized camps and led various musical initiatives.
 Currently, I'm employed in the educational department of the Estonian Traditional Music Center.

 One of the most significant merits of ETHNO is its ability to establish an epicenter for compassion and empowerment in a very short time.
 By emphasizing the art of listening and the sharing of music and cultural heritage, it effectively cultivates kindness within us.
 I eagerly anticipate my role as a leader in this year's Ethno Estonia Winter edition and the opportunity to be a part of this beautiful experience.